pier-simak/myreads2/README.md

 # MyReads Project

-This is project practice from udacity about React Native
+This is project practice from udacity about React Native.

+Use npm-install and npm-start to use.